Oaxaca en la historia y en el mito

-A glossy government-sponsored book about the history of Oaxaca published in 2019, includes this summary about the mural:

-"Si para un visitante es interesante apreciar estos murales, para un oaxaqueño debe ser obligatorio conocer cada una de sus imágenes y sentirse orgulloso de esta tierra mexicana."

-Or in English.
-"If it is interesting for a visitor to appreciate these murals, for an Oaxacan it must be mandatory to know each of their images and feel proud of this Mexican land."
+A glossy government-sponsored book about the history of Oaxaca published in 2019, includes this summary about the mural: "Si para un visitante es interesante apreciar estos murales, para un oaxaqueño debe ser obligatorio conocer cada una de sus imágenes y sentirse orgulloso de esta tierra mexicana." ("If it is interesting for a visitor to appreciate these murals, for an Oaxacan it must be mandatory to know each of their images and feel proud of this Mexican land.").
+Unfortunately, under the present regime, visitors are often forbidden from visiting the mural because guards bar access when there are protests in the nearby public square.
+Also, the guards have orders to refuse entry to viewers when the governor is holding meetings.

 The distinguished historian, Francie Chassen-López wrote in 1989, "la historia de Oaxaca es muy poco conocida (the history of Oaxaca is very little known).
 Understanding what Arturo García Bustos tells us about the history of this region in Oaxaca en la historia y en el mito is a good place to start, to understand some, but not all, aspects of the history of Oaxaca.
+Presentations about the mural have been delivered in the cultural center called the Oaxaca Lending Library.
+These presentations include a visit to the mural when access is permitted.

 Opposition to Arturo García Bustos painting the mural

-The contract to paint the mural was granted by the governor Eliseo Jiménez Ruiz without competition.
-On May 27, 1978, The Oaxacan artist Rufino Tamayo published a letter to the editor stating that the artistic experience of García Bustos, knowing better for his engravings, "nada tiene que ver con la pintura y mucho menos con la pintura mural."
+The contract to paint the mural was granted without competition, by the governor Eliseo Jiménez Ruiz after an initial conservation with the brother of García Bustos and of course a longer conversation and demonstration of a partial mock-up by the artist, hurriedly cobbled together in a local restaurant.

-Or in English, his engravings have nothing to do with painting, much less with mural painting."

-On June 3, 1978, 18 Oaxacans, from different professional and artistic domains wrote a letter to the editor supporting Garcia Bustos.